ibrahimwickama/ibrahimwickama/README.md

 <p>
 <b>NOTE: </b>
-Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github public repositories.
+Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github public repositories.
 </p>